valory-xyz/open-autonomy/docs/advanced_reference/developer_tooling/dev_mode.md

 ## Hardhat instance

-By default the command that builds the deployment (`autonomy deploy build`) only includes the agent nodes and the Tendermint nodes.
+By default the command that builds the service deployment (`autonomy deploy build`) only includes the agent nodes and the Tendermint nodes.
 If you want to include a local Hardhat node as a test blockchain for the ledger connection, you can do so by using the `--use-hardhat` flag in that command.

 The deployment setup will include a Hardhat node (image `valory/open-autonomy-hardhat`) using `hardhat` as container name.
 Therefore, in order to use this node, you must set a [service-level override](../../guides/service_configuration_file.md#service-level-overrides) so that the `valory/ledger` connection address is set to `http://hardhat:8545`.
 You can achieve this by editing the service configuration file `service.yaml` as follows: